Cambrian Park (SJ)

 Before we begin, it’s important to recognize how much has changed since the beginning of March, so this data is not going to be as relevant as it normally would be.
 This month we will have a better grasp over the pandemic’s affect on real estate, but it will take time to see the full picture.
 For more on the impact of the pandemic on the market, check out my post titled Coronavirus impact on real estate sales.

 During the shutdown so far, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
 Therefore these numbers will be off beginning from March 17th through around May 17th.
 In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory for the months involved.
 Current numbers are accurate.

 Fast sales are stronger sales: under 14 days is best for Cambrian Park realty sales

 Just now (as of October 12th) I pulled the single family home sales for Cambrian (mls area 14) for the last 30 days (mostly September but possibly some October) and saw a huge difference between the homes that sell fast and those that do not.
 The turning point seems to be 14 days on the market between overbids and underbids.

-Of the 15 slower sales, roughly 26% of sales, were on the market between 15 and 80 days.
-Only 4 sold above list price, 1 at asking, and 10 sold below.
+Of the 23 slower sales, roughly 33% of all sales, were on the market between 15 and 129 days.
+Seven sold above list price (although 2 were at the cusp of the 14 day mark), 2 sold at asking, and the remaining 14 sold below.

 The San Jose real estate market is a strong seller’s market, however this spring it experienced mild unseasonable cooling, though it’s begun to recover some and we’ve seen an increasingly hot market over summer.
 This is visible in the San Jose housing market data, below, but I’ve also seen it in my own real estate practice.